mk12/blog/posts/chasing-the-infinite.md

 # Countability

 Hilbert's hotel illustrates that adding one to a regular infinity, or even multiplying it by two, leaves you with the same infinity.
-This value is the cardinality of the natural numbers $\mathbb{N}=\{0,1,2,\dots\}$, and we denote it by $\lvert\mathbb{N}\rvert=\aleph_0$ (pronounced _aleph nought_).
-If a set's cardinality is equal to $\aleph_0$, then we call it a _countable infinity_, because it's possible to count off all its objects by association with natural numbers.
+This value is the cardinality of the natural numbers $\mathbb{N}=\{0,1,2,\dots\}$, and we denote it by $\lvert\mathbb{N}\rvert=\aleph_0$ (pronounced <i>aleph nought</i>).
+If a set's cardinality is equal to $\aleph_0$, then we call it a <dfn>countable infinity</dfn>, because it's possible to count off all its objects by association with natural numbers.
 Roughly speaking, if you can generate a list of all objects in a set by following some pattern, then the set is countably infinite.
-All other infinities are larger, and called _uncountable_.
+All other infinities are larger, and called <dfn>uncountable</dfn>.

 Another way of interpreting the hotel example is this: _there are just as many even numbers as natural numbers_.
 In a way this seems wrong -- surely there are _twice_ as many natural numbers?
 But both sets are countably infinite, so their cardinalities must be the same: we prove this by constructing the bijection $f(n)=2n$.
 You might argue that this is just a matter of definition, and that it is meaningless to say that two infinities are equal.
 Perhaps, but that is a philosophical question, not a mathematical one.
 Whether you subscribe to the formalist "useful but meaningless marks on paper" or the Platonist "objective, timeless truths about abstract entities" is completely up to you.
 Rest assured: there are good reasons for using the bijection-based definition, and there is still more we can learn from it.